leonorae/HereItIs/PAGE_TESTING.md

 Add Event:

 ### Page Description
 This page allows the user to create a new event page and will prompt for event details.
 Will have relevant text-boxes and selectors for adding values to each required field.
+Will link to the newly created event when user inputs correct data into all fields and confirms input.

 ### Data needed to render the page
 - Current date/time (for checking that new event will be after current date)